wpengine/github-action-wpe-site-deploy/README.md

 This GitHub Action can be used to deploy code from Github repo to a WP Engine environment of your choosing.
 Deploy a full site directory, or optionally a theme, plugin or other directory with the TPO options.
 Optionally lint your php pre-deployment.
 Post deploy, this action will automatically purge your WP Engine cache to ensure all changes are visible.

-V2.2 NOW AVAILABLE!
+V2.3 NOW AVAILABLE!

-Note: v2.2 WILL REQUIRE an update to the main.yml configuration to enable optional flags.
-Replacing `env:` for `with:` to follow Github Action best practice and to utilize new options of the tool moving forward.
-This should allow our team to append new features of the tool with greater ease and no impact to customer configs moving forward.
-Thank you for your patience during our pre-release phase, all feedback welcome via issues or pull requests!
+Changelog:
+v2.3 `CACHE_CLEAR` has been added as an option to the toolkit.
+Default is `TRUE` but users can disable by setting to `FALSE`.
+This may decrease the execution time of deploys.
+All planned options are now built into the toolkit.
+All feedback welcome via issues or pull requests!

 v2.2 includes optional `FLAGS` variable for users to customize their own rsync deploy protocol.
 This is completely optional and the toolkit will work without any `FLAGS` variable by relying on the flags historically built into the tool.

+NOTE: v2.2 WILL REQUIRE an update to the main.yml configuration to enable optional flags if you are using a previous version.
+Replacing `env:` for `with:` to follow Github Action best practice and to utilize new options of the tool moving forward.

 ## Example GitHub Action workflow

 1. Create a `.github/workflows/main.yml` file in your root of your WordPress project/repo, if one doesn't exist already.

 2. Add the following to the `main.yml` file, replacing values for `PRD_BRANCH`, `PRD_ENV` and `WPE_SSHG_KEY_PRIVATE` if they are anything other than what is below.
-Optionally, values for `STG_` and `DEV_` environments and branches can be specified.
+Optional vars can be specified as well.
 Consult ["Further Reading"](#further-reading) on how to setup keys in repo Secrets.

 3. Git push your site repo.
 The action will do the rest

+### Simple main.yml:

 ```
 name: Deploy to WP Engine